NuLeKbtw/Frontend-Portfolio-v2/readme.md

 ## Personal Portfolio Website

-This is a personal portfolio website created entirely from scratch using only **HTML** and **CSS**.
-Unlike my previous projects, this portfolio does **not** use any frameworks like Bootstrap—every element and style has been handcrafted to ensure a unique and fully customized design.
+This is a fully custom personal portfolio website built entirely from scratch using HTML, CSS, and JavaScript — without relying on any external frameworks or libraries.
+Every element, style, and feature has been handcrafted to ensure a unique design and complete control over the codebase.

-The project showcases my skills in web development and design, focusing on clean code, responsive layouts, and modern aesthetics.
-All components, animations, and layouts have been built manually to demonstrate my understanding of core web technologies.
+The project highlights my front-end development skills, focusing on clean code, responsive layouts, and modern aesthetics.
+With the use of vanilla JavaScript, the site includes dynamic features and interactive components that enhance the overall user experience.

-In the future, I plan to enhance this portfolio by adding **JavaScript** for interactive features and dynamic content, further improving the user experience.

 ---

-**Key Features:**
+🔧 **Key Features:**
-- 100% custom HTML and CSS (no frameworks)
+- 100% custom HTML, CSS, and JavaScript (no frameworks)
-- Responsive design for all devices
+- Responsive design across all devices
 - Clean, semantic code structure
+- Interactive elements built with vanilla JavaScript (e.g., animations, navigation, forms)
-- Ready for future JavaScript enhancements
+- Scalable foundation for future enhancements and new features

-Feel free to explore the code and see how everything was built from the
+This portfolio not only showcases my technical abilities but also reflects my attention to detail and user-centered design approach.
+Feel free to explore the code and see how everything was built from the ground up.